elandy/BlinkTears/README.md

 Works with Incubus and other tear shooting familiars.
 Works great with orbitals and creep spawning items.
-Overriden by lasers, Brimstone and Ludovico Technique.
+Overridden by lasers, Brimstone and Ludovico Technique.

+**Installation**

+Move the BlinkTears folder (where this document is located) to your game's mods folder (normally, located on C:\Users\username\Documents\My Games\Binding of Isaac Afterbirth+ Mods)

 **Notes**